nautobot/nautobot-plugin-ssot-aci/README.md

 # Nautobot SSoT for Cisco ACI

 This Single Source of Truth (SSoT) Plugin for [Nautobot](https://github.com/nautobot/nautobot) provides the ability to synchronize objects between Cisco ACI and Nautobot.
-To accomplish this, Nautobot communicates with the Application Policy Infrastructure Controller (APIC), which is the controller for the ACI fabric.
-The SSoT plugin eliminates the need to manually enter information in Nautobot that is present in the Cisco APIC controller, such as device model/serial numbers, Leaf/Spine/Controller IP addressing, and more.
+To accomplish this, Nautobot communicates with the Cisco ACI controller, the Application Policy Infrastructure Controller (APIC).
+The APIC provides a central point of administration for the ACI fabric via a web dashboard or REST API.
+The primary benefit of the SSoT plugin is that it eliminates duplication of work entering and maintaining information in Nautobot that is automatically discovered by the Cisco APIC controller.
+This includes information such as device model/serial numbers, node management IP addressing, and more.
+In addition, as changes are made in the APIC, the changes can be automatically synchronized to Nautobot.
+Here are a few examples:

+- When leaf/spine switches are added to the fabric, Devices will be created in Nautobot
+- As devices are added to the ACI fabric, their management IP addresses are automatically created as IP Addresses in Nautobot
+- As bridge domains are added with subnets, the subnets are automatically created in Nautobot as Prefixes
+- Interface descriptions added or updated in ACI will be reflected on the interfaces in Nautobot

 Below is the list of items that are currently synchronized:

 | **ACI**                                       	| **Nautobot**                  	|
 |-----------------------------------------------	|-------------------------------	|